9 mins read

 2.2 Surveillance evaluation

-2.2.1 PAS 2031:2019 requires the CB to review the installer’s processes at least annually.
-The surveillance cycle is to begin with the date of initial certification and the CBs are required to have in place procedures to ensure that the surveillance activities are completed within the twelve-month period.
-Any exceptional circumstances that prevent the completion of the activities within a twelve-month period shall be justified and under no circumstances shall they be permitted to extend beyond a period greater than sixteen months.
+2.2.1 PAS 2031:2019 requires CBs to review installers’ processes at least annually.
+The surveillance cycle is to begin with the date of initial certification, and the CBs are required to have in place procedures to ensure that the surveillance activities are completed within the twelve-month period.
+Any exceptional circumstances that prevent the completion of the activities within a twelve-month period shall be justified, and under no circumstances shall they be permitted to extend beyond a period greater than sixteen months.
 As previously noted, CBs are required to complete their surveillance of the 20% of identified EWI installations in accordance with the requirement set by DESNZ/Ofgem.
-Once this target is completed, CBs are able to revert to the risk-based PAS2031 auditing process until further notice.
+Once this target is completed, CBs can revert to the risk-based PAS 2031 auditing levels until further notice.

-2.2.2 CBs shall have processes to ensure pre-installation and mid-installation assessments are carried out onsite at a live site during the correct stage of the installation.
+2.2.2 CBs shall have processes to ensure pre-installation and mid-installation assessments are carried out live, onsite, during the correct stage of the installation.

-- During the surveillance inspections the CB shall continue to complete the risk assessment according to PAS 2031.
-The type and extent of findings raised during inspections shall be classified and used to update an installer’s risk rating in line with PAS 2031:2019 and any additional requirements specified by Ofgem.
+2.2.4 During the surveillance audits, the CB shall continue to complete the risk assessment according to PAS 2031.
+The type and extent of findings raised during audits shall be classified and used to update an installer’s risk rating in line with PAS 2031:2019 and any additional requirements specified by Ofgem where applicable.

 2.3 Action in the event of nonconformity